 Don Calame is a screenwriter and award winning Young Adult author.
 His novels Swim the Fly, Beat the Band, Call the Shots, and Dan Versus Nature have garnered praise from The New York Times, The Los Angeles Times, Publisher’s Weekly (Starred Reviews), Kirkus Reviews, People Magazine, and Quill & Quire (Starred Reviews).
 As a screenwriter, Don Calame has worked with Marvel Studios, Lionsgate, Universal Studios, Walt Disney Studios, and Paramount Pictures.
 His films include Employee of the Month (Lionsgate, 2006) and Hounded (Disney, 2001).
 Don is currently at work on fifth YA novel due out next year.
 He lives in British Columbia with his wife and their dog.
 His current book is Dan Versus Nature published by Candlewick Press and just released in soft cover.

 That Tiny Life by Erin Frances Fisher is a wide-ranging and utterly original collection of short fiction and a novella that examines the idea of progress — humanity’s never-ending cycle of creation and destruction.
 A highly accomplished, evocative, and wholly impressive work of short fiction, That Tiny Life introduces readers to a writer with limitless range and imagination.
+Her stories have appeared in Granta, The Malahat Review, PRISM international, Riddle Fence, and Little Fiction.
+She is the 2014 RBC Writer’s Trust Bronwen Wallace Emerging Writers recipient.
+Erin teaches piano at the Victoria Conservatory of Music, and is a sessional writing instructor at the University of Victoria.
 Erin holds an MFA in Writing from the University of Victoria and teaches piano at the Victoria Conservatory of Music and won the 2015 RBC Writer’s Trust of Canada Bronwen Wallace Emerging Writers Award.
 She is working on her first novel.
 She lives in Victoria, B.C.

 George Bowering, Canada’s first Poet Laureate, was born in the Okanagan Valley.
 A distinguished novelist, poet, editor, professor, historian, and tireless supporter of fellow writers, Bowering has authored more than eighty books, including works of poetry, fiction, autobiography, biography and youth fiction.
 His writing has also been translated into French, Spanish, Italian, German, Chinese, and Romanian.
 Bowering has twice won the Governor General’s Award, Canada’s top literary prize.